Open source search engine

 Privacy and Data Control

 Privacy has become a growing concern for users, with increasing awareness about data collection and surveillance.
 Open-source search engines offer an alternative that emphasizes privacy and data control.
 With proprietary search engines, user data is often collected and used for targeted advertising or other purposes.
 In contrast, open-source search engines provide users with greater control over their data.
-Individuals can choose to self-host the search engine or rely on trusted providers that respect user privacy.

 Notable Open Source Search Engines